Aniruddha-VS/Blog-Fancy/src/content/posts/48-hours-in-amsterdam.md

 ## Planning Your European Adventure

-Amsterdam is just one of many incredible European cities to explore.
-If you're planning a multi-city trip, consider combining Amsterdam with other European destinations:
+If you're planning a longer European trip, consider adding these nearby destinations to your itinerary:

-- <InternalLink slug="48-hours-in-paris" /> - Just a 3.5-hour train ride from Amsterdam, Paris offers a completely different European experience
+- [48 Hours in Paris](/posts/48-hours-in-paris) - Just a 3.5-hour train ride from Amsterdam, Paris offers a completely different European experience
-- <InternalLink slug="48-hours-in-vienna" /> - The Austrian capital is just 11 hours by train from Amsterdam
+- [48 Hours in Vienna](/posts/48-hours-in-vienna) - The Austrian capital is just 11 hours by train from Amsterdam
-- <InternalLink slug="48-hours-in-prague" /> - The Czech capital is just 12 hours by train from Amsterdam
+- [48 Hours in Prague](/posts/48-hours-in-prague) - The Czech capital is just 12 hours by train from Amsterdam

 Each city offers its own unique charm and experiences, making Europe an endlessly fascinating continent to explore.